mitdbg/brad/experiments/19-demo2/README.md

 6. To shut down the demo, shut down the workload runner first (Ctrl-C).
 Wait until all runners have exited.
 Then shut down BRAD (Ctrl-C on the other pane).

+## Running the editable VDBE demo scenario

+- Edit `config/system_config_demo.yml` and switch the `bootstrap_vdbe_path`
+  value to `imdb_editable_vdbes.json`.
-Run `./start_brad_editable.sh` to run using the schema designed for demoing the editable VDBEs.
+- Run `./start_brad_editable.sh` to run using the schema designed for demoing the editable VDBEs.
 Make sure to start the Redshift resource as well.

 ## Important files